Corporate governance is the key to safeguard minority shareholder rights

 A company is expected to disclose all facts, both financial and non-financial to all the stakeholders in a timely manner.

-This principle also emphasises that the remuneration paid to the key managerial personnel of the company be disclosed.
+This principle also emphasizes that the remuneration paid to the key managerial personnel of the company be disclosed.

 This was an area where Infosys has been seen to trip up as have other Indian companies.